welllone/LOLofSlots/README.md

 Tap again to turn off auto mode.
 If you get 3 or more scatters game will give you free spins.
 In this case "SPIN" button will be disabled and spins will turn automatically and label on button will notify you how much free spins you have left.

-# Cool LOL of Slots features:
+# Cool LOL of Slots features

 Compete with friends and all players around the world with Google Play Games platform.
 If you connect your Gmail account with this game you can complete achievements and compete in two categories.
 One the biggest win and the second one biggest wallet ever.